 Genetic diseases or infections may cause decreased growth of the bridge of nose.

 A decrease in the height of the bridge of nose is best seen from a side view of the face.

 Call your health care provider if you have questions about the shape of your child's nose.

-Jones KL, Jones MC, Del Campo M. Osteochondrodysplasias.
-In: Jones KL, Jones MC, Del Campo M, eds.
+Jones KL, Jones MC, Campo MD.
+Osteochondrodysplasias.
+In: Jones KL, Jones MC, Del Campo MD, eds.
 Smith's Recognizable Patterns of Human Malformation.
 7th ed.
-Philadelphia, PA: Saunders Elsevier; 2013:chap K.
+Philadelphia, PA: Elsevier Saunders; 2013:chap K.

 Madan-Khetarpal S, Arnold G. Genetic disorders and dyspmorphic conditions.
 In: Zitelli, BJ, McIntire SC, Norwalk AJ, eds.
 Zitelli and Davis' Atlas of Pediatric Diagnosis.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 1.

 Slavotinek A. Dysmorphology.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 108.

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.